bradbell/at_cascade/readme.rst

 - Automatically remove variables at bounds from asymptotic statistics.
 - Implement a Jacobian, instead of Hessian, version of asymptotic statistics.
+  There is a problem with this idea because the number of independent samples, and rank of the information matrix estimate, is bounded by the number of child nodes.

 These changes will be made in a backward compatible way so that current code that uses dismod_at still works.